cakephp/docs/en/controllers/request-response.rst

 Detecting various request conditions used to require using :php:class:`RequestHandlerComponent`.
-These methods have been moved to ``CakeRequest``, and offer a new interface alongside a more backwards compatible usage::
+These methods have been moved to :php:class:`CakeRequest`, and offer a new interface alongside a more backwards compatible usage::

     $this->request->is('post');
     $this->request->isPost();

 Both method calls will return the same value.
-For the time being the methods are still available on RequestHandler, but are deprecated and still might be removed before the final release.
+For the time being the methods are still available on :php:class:`RequestHandlerComponent`, but are deprecated and still might be removed before the final release.
 You can also easily extend the request detectors that are available, by using :php:meth:`CakeRequest::addDetector()` to create new kinds of detectors.
 There are four different types of detectors